stanley-gu/qual/proposal.md

 Each of the four therapeutics, ARA, bisphosphonate, dipyridamole, and lansoprazole, will be investigated pairwise for combinatorial PD effects in a manner that is similar to determining the PD for a single compound.
+The concentrations selected will be evenly sampled from the dynamic range of the single compound PDs.

-Drug combination will be evaluated for presence antagonism (negative interaction), additive (no interaction), or synergy (positive interaction) using the *combination index* metric (Equation \ref{eq:comboIndex}, @Fitzgerald2006).
+Drug combination will be evaluated for presence antagonism (negative interaction), additive (no interaction), or synergy (positive interaction) using the *combination index* metric (Equation \ref{eq:comboIndex},
+@Fitzgerald2006).

 \begin{equation}\label{eq:comboIndex}
     \text{Combination Index} = \frac{[CI_1]_{X\%}}{[I_1]_{X\%}} + \frac{[CI_2]_{X\%}}{[I_2]_{X\%}}
 \end{equation}

-The *combination index* is the sum where for a given relative effect of $X\%$,
+The combination index is the sum where for a given relative effect of $X\%$,
 $I_1$ and $I_2$ are the concentrations needed to individually induce the $X\%$ effect, $CI_1$ and $CI_2$ are the combined concentrations required for the same effect.
-The combination index may be interpreted as less than 1 indicates antagonism, equal to 1 indicates additive, and greater than 1 indicates synergy.
-Once the combination index has been discovered and determined to be across dose ranges for the, a combined dose effect model may be solved through nonlinear optimization. [@Chou1984;@Michaud1996]
+The combination index may be interpreted as less than 1 indicates antagonism, equal to 1 indicates additive, and greater than 1 indicates synergy. [@Chou1984;@Michaud1996] For the case of Bliss independence, combination index will be determine by the difference between observed effect compared to the multiplied effects from the constituent compounds individually.

 ##### Expected Results and Proposed Alternatives

-While it is uncertain what the combination indices may be, the drug compounds tested each are thought to act on the calcification pathway at different levels.
-Thus, it is possible that the criteria of mutual exclusivity in Bliss independence behavior is met, resulting in
+While it is difficult to predict when synergy may arise due to the incomplete knowledge of all the pathways involved, the drug compounds are thought to act on the calcification pathway at different levels, thus antagonism is not expected.
+However, an important aspect of this proposed research is that when results are unexpected, that may be the most interesting scenario to refine our knowledge of the mechanisms at work.

-Dipyridamole combined with ARA is expected to have drastic synergistic effects.
+Dipyridamole combined with ARA is expected to have synergistic effects.
 Adenosine and adenosine analogs have been shown to be rapidly be absorbed by the body. [@Zannikos2001] Dipyridamole should have little affect alone, since there is expected to be little adenosine production in CD73 -/- cells.
-However, it can be expected to greatly increase the extracellular half-life of ARA, providing more for adenosine signaling action.

-In terms of

-Antagonistic: Adenosine increases TNAP turnover, thus TNAP inhibition will be less effective
+However, it can be expected to greatly increase the extracellular half-life of ARA, providing more capacity for adenosine signaling.
+ARA with lansoprazole may only be additive in combination.
+ARA should reduce the amount of TNAP expression, leaving lansoprasole with fewer enzymes to inhibit.
+This mutually exclusive mechanism suggests that a Bliss independence model could be a good fit.
+However, if synergy is discovered between ARA and any other compound, it may indicate that ARA is actually affecting other calcification regulatory networks, which would help direct future research efforts in elucidating the role of adenosine signaling.

 ## Specific Aim 3